-Effective January 1, 2001, participants may contribute between 1 percent and 21 percent of eligible compensation in .5% increments up to the maximum annual amount allowed under the IRC.
-Prior to January 1, 2001 before tax contributions were limited to 15% of eligible compensation.
+Effective January 1, 2002, participants may contribute between 1 percent and 50 percent of eligible compensation in .5% increments up to the maximum annual amount allowed under the IRC.
+Prior to January 1, 2002, participants were able to contribute between 1 percent and 21 percent of eligible compensation in .5% increments up to the maximum annual amount allowed under the IRC.
 Participants may elect either before tax contributions, after-tax contributions or a combination of both.
-For each payroll period, the participating employer provides a 100 percent matching contribution for the first 3 percent of each participant's eligible earnings and a 50 percent matching contribution for the next 2 percent.
+For each payroll period, the participating employers provide a 100 percent matching contribution for the first 3 percent of each participant's eligible earnings and a 50 percent matching contribution for the next 2 percent.